CluckCluckChicken/Magnifier/docs/index.md

 # Comments

-## Get an already loading comment using its commentId
+## Get an already loaded comment using its commentId

 GET `https://localhost:5001/api/Auth/user`